Top 20 Cities in the U.S. to work as a Screenwriter outside of LA & NYC (Part 2).

 Creative Artists Agency, who represent major A-listers such as Tom Hardy, Lady Gaga, and Bradley Cooper, have offices in St. Louis, MO.

-Paradigm Talent Agency, one of the top entertainment agencies in the world, have offices in Chicago, Illinois.
+Paradigm Talent Agency, one of the top entertainment agencies in the world, has offices in Chicago, Illinois.
+Also, Cinespace Chicago Film Studios has become a prominent facility in the city.

-IndieFlix, a global distribution company and major streaming services, headquarters is in Seattle, Washington.
+IndieFlix, a global distribution company and prominent streaming service, has its headquarters in Seattle, Washington.

 PureFlix, arguably the largest Christian distribution company and streaming service in the world, known for God’s Not Dead, is based in Scottsdale, Arizona.
 Also in Arizona is Old Tucson Company, home of over 400 western films.